ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Traceability of the variant call was maintained by linking the result to raw FASTQ files, pipeline version 3.2, and the reference genome build.”*

+   **Ontological references:**

-.. dropdown:: Training/ re-training
+.. dropdown:: Training / re-training

    Process of developing (training) or updating (re-training) knowledge, skills, and behaviours to ensure competence.
 In ISO contexts, training applies to personnel — ensuring staff are competent to perform assigned tasks according to current procedures.
 Re-training occurs following updates to SOPs, new technology implementation, or identification of nonconformances.

    **Example usage:**
-   Staff were re-trained on the updated DNA extraction SOP following a change in reagent supplier to ensure consistent performance.
+   *“Staff were re-trained on the updated DNA extraction SOP following a change in reagent supplier to ensure consistent performance.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip